meril27/5a_Create_Socket_for_HTTP_for_webpage_upload_and_download/README.md

 # 5a_Create_Socket_for_HTTP_for_webpage_upload_and_download
 ## AIM :
-To write a PYTHON program for socket for HTTP for web page upload and download
+To write a PYTHON program for socket for HTTP for web page upload and download.
 ## Algorithm

 1.Start the program.